Vitamin B6: Hormonal Balancing and Mood Enhancer

 Neurotransmitter Synthesis

-Vitamin B6 plays a role in the synthesis of three important neurotransmitters, names you might recognize: serotonin, dopamine, and gamma-aminobutyric acid (GABA) that are all fundamental in mood balance (serotonin), relaxation (GABA) and mental clarity (dopamine).
+These are all fundamental in mood balance, relaxation, and mental clarity.
 These neurotransmitters have a direct effect on mood, happiness, and overall mental health.

 -

-Serotonin plays a role in mood, anxiety and sleep.
+Serotonin plays a role in mood, anxiety, and sleep.

 -